 She escaped unscathed.
 Five people died, and thirty-four others, including Norman Tebbit, then President of the Board of Trade, and his wife, Margaret, were injured.

 Whatever one thinks of Margaret Thatcher's politics, it's hard to deny her courage.
-She insisted that the conference began as planned at 9.30am, and declared:
+She insisted that the conference began as planned at 9.30am, and declared: "This attack has failed.
+All attempts to destroy democracy by terrorism will fail."

 In August 1986, Margaret Thatcher and Norman Tebbit returned to The Grand Hotel...